 4. Due to the safety of campers, punctuality is vitally important!
 You are responsible to provide your own reliable transportation to and from camp and be prepared to begin before your designated shift.
 We expect everyone to be in his or her assigned position and ready to go when the designated shift begins.
 Please take care of activity preparations, clocking in, and picking up mail from your staff mailbox before your shift and camper-related duties begin.

-5. Staff Team Meetings: All staff members must attend weekly staff meetings, which will be held during the summer on Thursdays from 6:30 PM until 7:30 PM.
-You are not expected to be at a meeting during your week of vacation but you must attend all other scheduled meetings.
-Staff are not paid hourly for staff meetings and a $50 bonus will be paid at the end of the summer for staff meeting time.
+5. Mandatory Staff Meetings will be held on Thursday nights during weeks 1, 4, 5, 8, and 10.
+You are not expected to be at a meeting during your week of vacation, but you must attend all other meetings.
+Staff meetings will be paid hourly on the final paycheck of the summer.
+(Thursdays from 6:30-7:30 p.m.).

 6. No personal phone calls are to be made during shifts.
 (See use of phone in the Staff Handbook)